syncfusion-content/blazor-docs/blazor/maps/maps-event.md

 ---
 layout: post
 title: Events in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about the events in Syncfusion Blazor Maps component and much more details.
+description: Checkout and learn here all about the Events in Syncfusion Blazor Maps component and much more details.
 platform: Blazor
 control: Maps
 documentation: ug